Disclosures on corporate governance practices

 As a listed company not subject to co-determination, DIC Asset AG is required by law to stipulated targets for the share of women on the Supervisory Board, on the Management Board and at the two executive levels below the Management Board, to the extent that these exist.

-With effect from 1 July 2017, the Supervisory Board adopted targets of 1/6 (corresponding to around 16.66 %) for the share of women on the Supervisory Board and 25 % (1/4) for the share of women on the Management Board.
+With effect from 1 July 2017, the Supervisory Board adopted targets of 1/6 (corresponding to around 16.66%) for the share of women on the Supervisory Board and 25% (1/4) for the share of women on the Management Board.
 A deadline of 30 June 2022 has been set for achieving these targets.
-With a ratio of 1/2 (50%), the target for the Management Board is currently exceeded.
+With a ratio of 1/4 (25%), the target for the Management Board is currently met.
 The target for the share of women on the Supervisory Board is currently not achieved with a ratio of 0%.
 When proposing to the General Shareholders’ Meeting to elect member of the Supervisory Board, the Supervisory Board takes into account the objectives set by the Supervisory Board for its composition and the skills profile for the Supervisory Board as a whole, while focusing on the professional and personal qualification of the candidate.

-With effect from 1 July 2017, the Management Board adopted a target of 15.38 % (2/13) for the share of women at the executive level below the Management Board and a deadline for achieving this target of 30 June 2022.
+With effect from 1 July 2017, the Management Board adopted a target of 15.38% (2/13) for the share of women at the executive level below the Management Board and a deadline for achieving this target of 30 June 2022.
 As of the reporting date, this target has been missed with a ratio of 14.28% (2/14).
-This shortfall is due to the expansion of the management level below the Management Board as a result of the GEG acquisition in June 2019.

 Disclosure of conflicts of interest

 Each member of the Management Board and Supervisory Board discloses potential conflicts of interest in compliance with the German Corporate Governance Code.
-No conflicts of interest arose in financial year 2019.
-Board disclosed to the Supervisory Board in the 2019 financial year and their treatment are described in the Supervisory Board report.
+No conflicts of interest arose on the Management Board in financial year 2020.
+Any conflicts of interest on the Supervisory Board disclosed to the Supervisory Board in the 2020 financial year and their treatment are described in the Supervisory Board report.

 Establishment of the Audit Committee

 The Supervisory Board established an Audit Committee, which supports the Board in the performance of its duties and regularly reports to it.
-The Audit Committee primarily monitors the financial reporting process, the effectiveness of the internal control system, the risk management system, Group-wide compliance and, finally, the audit of financial statements.
-It assesses and monitors the independence of the auditors (also taking into account the additional services provided by the auditors) and the quality of the audit, and determines the areas of emphasis of the audit in consultation with the auditors.
+The Audit Committee primarily monitors the accounting, the financial reporting process, the effectiveness of the internal control system, the risk management system, Group-wide compliance and, finally, the audit of financial statements.
+It evaluates and monitors the independence of the auditors (also taking into account the additional services provided by the auditors), regularly assesses the quality of the audit, and determines the areas of emphasis of the audit in consultation with the auditors.
 The Audit Committee mainly meets as needed.

 The Audit Committee has the following three members: